mikeabere/rental-frontend/README.md

 This is a Rental System Called Keja-Smart. created using MERN Stack(MongoBB,Express,React,Nodejs).
 The FrontEnd uses Vite, Materialicons and Bootstrap.
-Type npm run dev in the console to Launch the APP.
+Type npm run dev in the Console to Launch the APP.